Skip to main content

 The National Institute of Aerospace works with NASA to continue to provide relevant and engaging science content and access to subject matter experts (SMEs).
 Though primarily developed with the formal K-12 classroom audience in mind, NASA eClips also provides resources to increase understanding of NASA science to lifelong learners, non-formal audience, and the general public.
 Professional development opportunities are delivered to demonstrate best practices using newly developed resources to address student misconceptions in science, as identified by national assessment sources.

-This website is based upon work supported by NASA under award No. NNX16AB91A.
+This website is based upon work supported by NASA under award number NNX16AB91A.

 Technical Advisory Board and Educator Advisory Board